peter-lyons-kehl/no_std_libs/README.md

 <!-- .slide: id="Nightly" -->

-# Nightly
+# Embrace Nightly

 - Embrace [`nightly` channel](https://rust-lang.github.io/rustup/concepts/toolchains.html) (version)
    of Rust. `no_std` development is challenging enough.
-Help yourself by new language ergonomics & `core` library API (for example, [`#[bench]`](https://doc.rust-lang.org/nightly/cargo/reference/cargo-targets.html#benchmarks)).
+Help yourself by new, often ergonomical, features of the language & `core` library API (for example, [`#[bench]`](https://doc.rust-lang.org/nightly/cargo/reference/cargo-targets.html#benchmarks)).
 A lot of `nightly` API has become part of `beta` and `stable` (and anything new goes through `nightly` and `stable`, anyway).
 See the [Rust Forge](https://forge.rust-lang.org) schedule.